shadelx/django-app/README.md

-# Django CRUD Universiy course application
+# Django CRUD University course application

 A simple CRUD app with django framework and bootstrap